tgdwyer/tgdwyer.github.io/_chapters/lambdacalculus.md

 So now `Y` is just a function which can be applied to another function, but what sort of function do we pass into `Y`?
 If we are to respect the rules of the Lambda calculus we cannot have a function that calls itself directly.
 That is, because Lambda expressions have no name, they can’t refer to themselves by name.

-Therefore, we need to wrap the recursive function in a lambda expression into which a reference to the recursive function itself can be passed as parameter.
+Therefore, we need to wrap the recursive function in a lambda expression into which a reference to the recursive function itself can be passed as a parameter.
 We can then in the body of the function refer to the parameter function by name.
-It’s a bit weird, let me just give you a JavaScript function which fits the bill:
+It’s a bit weird---let me just give you a JavaScript function which fits the bill:

 ```javascript
 // A function that recursively calculates “n!”